-This section contains specifications for the Robotiq Wrist Camera.
+This section contains specifications for the RobotiqWrist Camera.

-- section Mechanical Specifications of Wrist Camera on page 119
+- Mechanical Specifications section

 - Dimensions

 - Maximum load

-- · Center of mass
+- Center of mass

-- · Moment of inertia
+- Moment of inertia

-- section Electrical and Optical Specifications of the Wrist Camera on page 121
+- Electrical and Optical Specifications section

 - Electrical supply

 - Resolution

 - FPS

-- section Vision System Specifications on page 122
+- Vision System Specifications section

 - Field of view

 - Part size

-12.1.
-Mechanical Specifications of Wrist Camera
+5.1.
+Mechanical Specifications

-Fig. 12-1: Dimensions of the Wrist Camera.
+Fig. 5-1: Dimensions of the Wrist Camera.

-Specification Value
+Specifications Value

-Maximum load 10 kg 40 Nm
+Maximum load 10 kg / 40 Nm

 Weight (no tool plate) 160 g

 Weight (with tool plate) 230 g

-Added height (no tool plate, with a 2-Finger Adaptive Robot Gripper) 13.5 m m
+Added height (no tool plate, with a 2-Finger Adaptive Gripper) 13.5 mm

-Global thickness (no tool plate) 22.4 m ım
+Global thickness (no tool plate) 22.4 mm

-Added height (with tool plate) 23.5 m ım
+Added height (with tool plate) 23.5 mm

-Global thickness (with tool plate) 29.5 m ım
+Global thickness (with tool plate) 29.5 mm

-Table 12-1: Mechanical Specifications of the Wrist Camera.
+Table 5-1: Mechanical Specifications of the Wrist Camera.

-The photographic sensor, in line with Universal Robots axes system, is located at [0mm, 35.7mm, 0.1mm] of the tool flange on which the Wrist Camerais mounted.
+The photographic sensor, in line with Universal Robots axes system, is located at [0mm, 35.7mm, 0.1mm] of the tool flange on which the Wrist Camera is mounted.
 The line of sight passes through this point at 30° from the Z-axis.

-12.1.1.
+5.1.1.
 Center of Mass and Moment of Inertia